 What is the Cost of LASIK in Houston, TX?

-LASIK Surgery can cost anywhere from $1,000 to $3,000 per eye.
+LASIK in Houston can cost anywhere from $1,000 to $3,000 per eye.
 Some factors contributing to this price may include the procedure itself, pre and post-operative care, a follow-up procedure, and the technology used.
 The work each eye needs is also taken into account, as a more complex procedure may be more expensive than a simple one.

 At Le Eye Institute, our surgeons are accessible to you throughout the entire process of your procedure.
 Every step of the way, we want you to be utterly satisfied with your experience.

 Your insurance may cover LASIK, depending on how severe your case is.
 If your LASIK surgery is considered medically necessary, there is a chance that your insurance company may cover LASIK.

 Which Factors Affect the Price of LASIK Eye Surgery?

 - The Current State of Your Vision: Some vision correction surgeons tend to charge a higher price to treat patients with worse vision.
 Le Eye Institute offers Laser Vision Correction at the same price, regardless of the severity of your prescription.